 - There is a high degree of uncertainty about future levels of funding for local government.
 However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service provision.
-As a result of cuts to Government Grant, the Authority faces a budget deficit of around £2.4m by 2016/17.
-Plans are in progress, including public consultation, to reduce base budgets over the next two years and eliminate the deficit. - The Authority has valued its Fire Stations at depreciated replacement cost, as there is no market based evidence of fair value due to the specialised nature of the assets.
+As a result of cuts to Government Grant, the Authority faces a budget deficit of between £3.5m and £4.5m by 2017/18.
+Plans are in progress to reduce base budgets over the next three years and eliminate the deficit. - "The Authority has valued its Fire Stations at depreciated replacement cost, as there is no market based evidence of fair value due to the specialised nature of the assets.